MAGALA-RICHARD/apsimNGpy/doc/factorial_experiments.rst

 Quick Overview
 ------------------

-The :class:`~apsimNGpy.core.experimentmanager.ExperimentManager`: class wraps an existing APSIM model and allows you to:
+The :class:`~apsimNGpy.core.experiment.ExperimentManager`: class wraps an existing APSIM model and allows you to:

 - Clone and isolate a base simulation
 - Add multiple input factors (e.g., fertilizer rate, sowing density)